zyn-org/zyn/docs/PROTOCOL.md

 The server guarantees that on a single TCP connection, requests will be processed in the order they are sent, and responses will return in that order as well.
 However, the protocol supports multiple in-flight requests through a correlation ID mechanism, allowing clients to pipeline requests without waiting for each response.

 The server has a configurable maximum limit on message size (`max_message_size`) and payload size (`max_payload_size`), communicated during connection establishment.
-Any message that exceeds these limits will result in an error or connection termination.
+Client requests that exceed these limits will result in connection termination.
+For server responses that exceed the `max_message_size` limit, the server will attempt to send a `RESPONSE_TOO_LARGE` error instead of the original response, allowing the client to retry with pagination or adjust their request parameters.

 **Transport Layer Requirements:**